Meta/Facebook/Instagram Snapchat YouTube TikTok Social Media Addiction Lawsuit

 Contact us today about your child’s Instagram issues

-If you or your child is an Instagram or other social media user and has reported or experienced any of these negative reactions, disorders, or behavior spiraling you or they believe to be related to social media use, we urge you to use the form on this page to contact a children’s rights lawyer at Lieff Cabraser today about your case and possible recovery.
+If you or your child is a social media user and has reported or experienced any of these negative reactions, disorders, or behavior spiraling you or they believe to be related to social media use, we urge you to use the form on this page to contact a children’s rights lawyer at Lieff Cabraser today about your case and possible recovery.

 Contact us